RicNord/configparser-override/README.md

 ## Usage

-Example of how to use `ConfigEnvParser`:
+Example of how to use `ConfigParserOverride`:

 ### Example `config.ini` File